IBM/activation-steering/README.md

 - Extracting steering vectors from contrastive examples
 - Applying steering vectors to modify model behavior

-Though the exact implementations might differ, this part is conceptually similar to [Steering Language Models With Activation Engineering](https://arxiv.org/abs/2308.10248).
+This part is conceptually similar to [Steering Language Models With Activation Engineering](https://arxiv.org/abs/2308.10248), but the implementation is different.

 ## Conditional Activation Steering
 Conditional activation steering selectively applies or withholds activation steering based on the input context.
 Conditional activation steering extends the activation steering framework by introducing: